DogepartyXDP/Documentation/Developers/Notes_and_Tutorials/dogewallet_notes.md

-# More on multiple Counterwallet servers
+# More on multiple Dogewallet servers

-For the time being, the Counterparty team itself operates the primary Counterwallet platform at `counterwallet.io`.
-However, as Counterwallet is open source software, it is possible to host your own site with Counterwallet site (for your personal use, or as an offering to others), or to even host your own Counterwallet servers to use with your own Counterparty wallet implementation.
-The Counterparty team supports and encourages this kind of activity (as long as the servers are secure), as it aids with increasing decentralization.
+For the time being, the Dogeparty team itself operates the primary Dogewallet platform at `wallet.dogeparty.net`.
+However, as Dogewallet is open source software, it is possible to host your own site with Dogewallet site (for your personal use, or as an offering to others), or to even host your own Dogewallet servers to use with your own Dogeparty wallet implementation.
+The Dogeparty team supports and encourages this kind of activity (as long as the servers are secure), as it aids with increasing decentralization.

-Also note that due to the nature of Counterwallet being a deterministic wallet, users using one Counterwallet platform (i.e. the official one, for instance) have the flexibility to start using a different Counterwallet platform instead at any time, and as funds (i.e. private keys) are not stored on the server in any fashion, they will be able to see their funds on either.
+Also note that due to the nature of Dogewallet being a deterministic wallet, users using one Dogewallet platform (i.e. the official one, for instance) have the flexibility to start using a different Dogewallet platform instead at any time, and as funds (i.e. private keys) are not stored on the server in any fashion, they will be able to see their funds on either.
 (Note that the only thing that will not migrate are saved preferences, such as address aliases, the theme setting, etc.)

-# Counterwallet MultiAPI specifics
+# Dogewallet MultiAPI specifics

-Counterwallet utilizes a sort of a "poor man's load balancing/failover" implementation called multiAPI (and implemented [here](https://github.com/CounterpartyXCP/counterwallet/blob/master/src/js/util.api.js)). multiAPI can operate in a number of fashions.
+Dogewallet utilizes a sort of a "poor man's load balancing/failover" implementation called multiAPI (and implemented [here](https://github.com/DogepartyXDP/dogewallet/blob/master/src/js/util.api.js)). multiAPI can operate in a number of fashions.

 **multiAPIFailover for Read API (``get_``) Operations**